daos-stack/daos/doc/user/container.md

   error to upper levels.

 !!! note
-    Note that currently, once a container is created, its checksum configuration cannot be changed.
+    Once a container is created, its checksum configuration cannot be changed.

 !!! warning